The M.B.A. Curriculum

 A student must:

 - Enroll in and receive a grade in a minimum of 16 units of course work each term.
-Taking a course overload in any term does not excuse a student from the four-course minimum in any other term.
+Taking a course overload in any term does not excuse a student from the 16 unit minimum in any other term.

 To be permitted to enroll for the second year of the M.B.A. program, a student must have received grades in all first-year core courses.